elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 * Read the given tasks - DONE
 * Setup a Github repository with stubs for Readme,  License, Codebook - DONE
-    * Grow this documents while working along. - TODO
+    * Grow this documents while working along. - DONE
-    * Do regular `git commit` - TODO
+    * Do regular `git commit` - DONE
 * Visit the reviewers checkpoints on Coursera - DONE
     * Note them to Readme - DONE
-    * Set hyperlinks for all points - TODO
+    * Set hyperlinks for all points - DONE
 * Read the posting **A really long advice thread for the Project** by David Hood - DONE
     * Take notes to the Readme. - DONE